 Even elite athletes have torn an ACL without having contact and not even running.

-In the past, the only option for ACL tears was surgery, but now that stem cell therapy has made so many advancements, it is smart to look into stem cell therapy before having a doctor do surgery.
+In the past, the only option for ACL tears was surgery, but now that regenerative therapy has made so many advancements, it is smart to look into regenerative therapy before having a doctor do surgery.

 How Do You Know You Have An ACL Tear?